 National Naval Aviation Museum

 Pensacola has so much aviation history, that it’s impossible to see it all in one day.
 But those visiting the aviation museum have the best chance.
 Located on NAS Pensacola, this museum has over 150 restored aircraft that represent the history of Navy, Marine Corps and Coast Guard aviation.
 It’s huge, with inside exhibits filling the 350,000 square feet and outside exhibits across the 37 acre grounds.
 On certain weekdays, the Blue Angels practice right over the museum, so special seating is available to view that.
 And on extra special days, the pilots will come to that area and meet with fans.

 For fresh produce, homemade bread, and a great atmosphere, the Palafox Market on Saturdays is the place to be.
 Grab some coffee at Fosko’s Coffee Barre and then stroll through the market.
 Be sure to stop and listen to the String Farm play and admire the handmade souvenirs that are sprinkled in among the vendors.

 Pensacola truly has something for everyone, with just about the perfect population size.
-Not too many people that you’ll be stuck in traffic, but just enough that you’ll quickly find your tribe.
+Not so many people that you’ll be stuck in traffic, but just enough that you’ll quickly find your tribe.

 If you currently live in the Pensacola area or have been stationed there recently, please tell other military and veteran families what you liked and maybe didn’t like about the area in a PCSgrades housing or neighborhood review.